A collection of Benjamin Franklin tidbits that relate Philadelphia's revolutionary prelate to his moving around the city, the colonies, and the world.

 |The Franklin Inn|

-Camac between Locust and Walnut is paved with wooden blocks instead of cobblestones, because horses' hooves make less noise that way.
+Camac between Locust and Walnut is paved with wooden blocks instead of cobblestones because horses' hooves make less noise that way.
 The unpleasant fact of this usage is that horses tend to wet down the street, and in hot weather you know they have been there.
 Along this section of narrow street, where you can hardly notice it until you are right in front, is the Franklin Inn.
 The famous architect William Washburn has inspected the basement and bearing walls, and reports that the present Inn building is really a collection of several -- no more than six -- buildings.
 Inside, it looks like an 18th Century coffee house; most members would be pleased to hear the remark that it looks like Dr. Samuel Johnson's famous conversational club in London.
-The walls are covered with pictures of famous former members, a great many of them cartoon caricatures by other members.
+The walls are covered with pictures of famous former members, a great many of the cartoon caricatures by other members.
 There are also hundreds or even thousands of books in glass bookcases.
 This is a literary society, over a century old, and its membership committee used to require a prospective member to offer one of his books for inspection, and now merely urges donations of books by the author-members.
 Since almost any Philadelphia writer of any stature was a member of this club, its library represents a collection of just about everything Philadelphia produced during the 20th Century.
 Ross & Perry, Publishers has brought out a book containing the entire catalog produced by David Holmes, bound in Ben Franklin's personal colors, which happen to be gold and maroon, just like the club tie.

 The club was founded by S. Weir Mitchell, who lived and practiced Medicine nearby.
 Mitchell had a famous feud with Jefferson Medical College two blocks away, and that probably accounts for his writing a rule that books on medical topics were not acceptable offerings from a prospective member of the club.
 So there.

 The club has daily lunch, with argument, at long tables, and weekly round table discussions with an invited speaker.
 Once a month there is an evening speaker at a club dinner, with the rule that the speaker must be a member of the club.
 Once a year, on Benjamin Franklin's birthday, the club holds an annual meeting and formal dinner.
-At that dinner, the custom has been for members to give toasts to three people, all doctors, including Dr. Franklin, Some sample toasts follow:
+At that dinner, the custom has been for members to give toasts to three people, all doctors, including Dr. Franklin, Some sample toasts follow: Originally published: Thursday, June 10, 1993; most-recently modified: Friday, September 20, 2019

 Posted by: Elizabeth Weiland Abrams | Jan 10, 2012 3:37 PM